cloudrouter/cloudrouter-fedora-repo/README.md

 # cloudrouter-repo
-CloudRouter repository RPM package for non-release consumption on the Fedora-based platform.
+RPM package for enabling the CloudRouter (Fedora) Repo.